-A few years ago I set up an SEP IRA.
-A SEP IRA is a retirement account designed for self employed individuals and owners of small businesses.
+A few years ago I set up an SEP IRA, a retirement account designed for self-employed individuals and owners of small businesses.
 Frankly, it’s one of the best kept secrets for the self-employed.

-A SEP IRA works similar to a traditional IRA or 401(k).
-Contributions are generally 100% tax deductible and investments grow tax deferred.
+An SEP IRA works similar to a traditional IRA or 401(k).
+Contributions are generally 100% tax deductible, and investments grow tax deferred.
 Withdrawals are generally taxed as ordinary income, and early withdrawals from an SEP IRA before you are 59 1/2 may incur a 10% penalty.

 [Check out our List of Online Discount Brokers To House Your IRA.]